Carmen Miranda: In popular culture

-Musician Leslie Fish wrote and recorded a song called "Carmen Miranda's Ghost," on her 1989 album of the same name.
+Musician Leslie Fish wrote and recorded a song called "Carmen Miranda's Ghost" on her 1989 album of the same name.
 The song describes the chaos that ensues when the singer's ghost appears on a space station.
 It was later the basis for a multi-author short story anthology edited by Don Sakers.
-John Cale's 1989 Words for the Dying features a song co-written with Brian Eno titled "The Soul of Carmen Miranda."
+John Cale's 1989 Words for the Dying features a song co-written with Brian Eno titled "The Soul of Carmen Miranda".

-Helena Solberg filmed a documentary, Carmen Miranda: Bananas is My Business, in 1995.
+Helena Solberg filmed a documentary, Carmen Miranda: Bananas Is My Business, in 1995.
 Eduardo Dusek recorded a cover version of the song "Tá-Hi (Pra Você Gostar de Mim)", written by Joubert de Carvalho and recorded by Miranda in 1930, for the 2003 telenovela Chocolate com Pimenta.
 In 2004, Caetano Veloso and David Byrne performed live at Carnegie Hall a song they had written together, "Dreamworld: Marco de Canaveses", that pays homage to Miranda.
 In 2007, BBC Four produced Carmen Miranda – Beneath the Tutti Frutti Hat, a one-hour documentary which included interviews with biographer Ruy Castro, niece Carminha and Mickey Rooney.
 That year, singer Ivete Sangalo recorded a cover version of the song "Chica Chica Boom Chic" for the DVD MTV ao Vivo.
 For Miranda's centenary, Daniela Mercury recorded a "duet" with the singer on a cover of "O Que É Que A Baiana Tem?", which includes the original 1939 recording.

-At the Closing Ceremony of the 2016 Rio Summer Olympics, a few seconds' homage to Miranda was paid with an animated, projected image on the floor of the Maracana Stadium.
+At the closing ceremony of the 2016 Summer Olympics in Rio, a few seconds' homage to Miranda was paid with an animated, projected image on the floor of the Maracanã Stadium.

-The film The Shape of Water (2017) features Miranda's song "Chica Chica Boom Chic".

 Bonita Flamingo, a character in the children's show Noddy, is a flamingo spoof of Miranda.

 In 2009, Miranda served as the inspiration for a photo shoot on the 12th season of the reality TV show, America's Next Top Model.